top of page

 Installation

-• Composite decking is a bit more difficult.
-It requires specific installation methods, guidelines and hidden Fasteners, which can increase installation time and cost.
+• Composite Decking: Installation is a bit more difficult.
+It requires specific installation methods, guidelines, and hidden fasteners, which can increase installation time and cost.

 Maintenance

-• Wood decks need yearly upkeep to prevent damage from moisture, UV rays, insects, and rot.
+• Wood Decks: Require yearly upkeep to prevent damage from moisture, UV rays, insects, and rot.
 This includes sanding rough spots, applying sealants, and replacing damaged boards.

-• Composite decks resist these issues and only require a light cleaning when required.
-Composite decking will look brand new for its entire lifespan
+• Composite Decks: Resist these issues and only require light cleaning when needed.
+Composite decking will look brand new for its entire lifespan.

 Appearance and Feel

-• Composite decking provides a consistent look and color, which some find more modern and neat. many of the high end product look and feel like natural wood.
+• Composite Decking: Provides a consistent look and color, which some find more modern and neat.
+Many high-end products look and feel like natural wood.

 Environmental Impact

-• Wood decking’s environmental impact depends on the source.
+• Wood Decking: Its environmental impact depends on the source.
 Sustainably harvested wood is a renewable resource, but non-certified wood can contribute to deforestation.

-• make sure your contractor is using professional grade material.
+• Professional Grade Material: Make sure your contractor is using professional-grade material.

 Modern Decking Styles